Curious Provence

 Hot Air Ballooning in Provence: The Ultimate Day Out?

+Due to how much I commented on his posts, he invited us for a hot air balloon ride.
 We slept for about 3 hours after a crazy week before driving the 1.5 hours to our liftoff spot.
 We arrived, amazingly early, and ate croissants in the car in the pitch black parking lot while watching the others arrive, equally a little confused in the darkness.

 The experience is only possible if you leave very early in the morning.
 This is to take advantage of the best meteorological conditions.
 I can say it doesn’t hurt either that as soon as you’re in the sky you’re treated to the sunrise from behind the mountains.
 If you are interested in taking balloon rides, you might be interested in trying something like Napa Valley Balloons as the ultimate day out.